Clauses of contrast

 In case + clause

 To express purpose, we can also use in case + subject + verb.
-We use this form to talk about precautions, when we do something because something not wanted might happen.
+We use this form to talk about precautions, when we do something because something we don’t want might happen.

-- Take the umbrella in case it rains. (=take the umbrella so that you won’t get wet if it rains)
+- Take an umbrella in case it rains. (=Take an umbrella so that you won’t get wet if it rains)

 - I won’t tell Ann in case she tells everyone else.